leggedrobotics/legged_gym/README.md

-# Isaac Gym Environments for Legged Robots #
+# Isaac Gym Environments for Legged Robots with Teacher-Student Policy Training #
-This repository provides the environment used to train ANYmal (and other robots) to walk on rough terrain using NVIDIA's Isaac Gym.
+This repository provides the environment used to train serveral robots to walk on rough terrain using NVIDIA's Isaac Gym.
 It includes all components needed for sim-to-real transfer: actuator network, friction & mass randomization, noisy observations and random pushes during training.

 **Maintainer**: Nikita Rudin